-After all, no matter what material gift our child thinks will make them happy, the present they really want is our presence -- an attentive, present, emotionally
+After all, no matter what material gift our child thought would make them happy, the present they really wanted is an emotionally

 generous parent, who has a sense of humor, sets limits calmly, stays patient even when the child misses the mark, and encourages the child when they